coverclock/com-diag-hazer/LOCATIONS.md

 Latin for "no one", this is the location on Earth that is the furthest from land in all directions.
 It's been said that at this location the nearest humans are sometimes on the International Space Station as it passes overhead.
-It is in the Pacific Ocean.
+It is in the Pacific Ocean about halfway between New Zealand and southern Chile, in an area known as the South Pacific Ocean Uninhabited Area (SPOUA), a favorite location for dumping deorbiting spacecraft.

 48°52.5′S, 123°23.6′W